"He is the Napoleon of crime, Watson. He is the organizer of half that is evil and of nearly all that is undetected in this great city."

 - Magneto has shades of this in Classic Villain mode.

-- Roberto Rastapopolous from The Adventures of The Adventures of Tintin occasionally gets high-tech enough to deserve this description.
+- Roberto Rastapopolous from The Adventures of Tintin occasionally gets high-tech enough to deserve this description.

 - Sam & Max: Freelance Police had reoccuring nemesis Mack Salmon, who thanks to Sam and Max has a fish in a glass bowl for a head, for some reason.